ysy2003/ScalingLLMs/README.md

-# HPML Project: Design2Code at Scale: A Framework-Based Comparison of Lightweight Fine-Tuning and Zero-Shot VLMs
+# [Scaling LLM Project] Design2Code at Scale: A Framework-Based Comparison of Lightweight Fine-Tuning and Zero-Shot VLMs

 ## Team Information